droonga/droonga.org/reference/1.1.1/command-line-tools/droonga-request/index.md

 ## Abstract {#abstract}

-`droonga-request` sends any message to an Engine node of a Droonga cluster directly in Droonga native protocol, and reports the response.
+`droonga-request` sends any message to a Droonga cluster, and reports the response.

+This command supports both Droonga native protocol and HTTP.
+For Droonga Engine nodes you can send a Droonga native message directly.
+And, for HTTP protocol adapter nodes you can send HTTP requests also.

+## Usage {#usage}

+### Basic usage

 For example, if there is a Droonga Engine node `192.168.100.50` and you are logged in to a computer `192.168.100.10` in the same network segment, the command line to send a [`system.status`](../../commands/system/status/) command is: